AdKats/AdKats/README.md

     </li>
     <li>
         <b>External Controller API.</b>
-        AdKats can be controlled from outside the game through systems like AdKats WebAdmin, and through other plugins like insane limits.
+        AdKats can be controlled from outside the game through systems like BFAdminCP 2.0+, and through other plugins like insane limits.
 For example, you can issue AdKats punish commands from insane limits or proconrulz and have them
         be logged like any other admin command.